3d-pie/pie-sandbox/README.md

 │  ├─ env.py
 │  └─ versions/
 │      └─ 0001_initial.py
-├─ selfcheck.sh           # Script to verify the scaffold boots and basic routes work ├─ Dockerfile             # Build instructions for containerising the app ├─ docker-compose.yml     # Compose file to run the container with mounted volumes ├─ requirements.txt       # Python dependencies
+├─ Dockerfile             # Build instructions for containerising the app ├─ docker-compose.yml     # Compose file to run the container with mounted volumes ├─ requirements.txt       # Python dependencies